mata649/costa_rica_supermarkets_scrapper/README.md

 ## Creating the tables

-You can create the tables in a easy way running the next commands:
+You can easily create the tables running the next commands:

     alembic revision --autogenerate -m "Creating tables"
     alembic upgrade heads